top of page

 Overview:

-So what do you do once you have a body-worn camera program up and running?
+So, what do you do once you have a body-worn camera program up and running?
 There are a host of implied tasks associated with managing a program over time.
-Many agencies don’t think about or discover all of these program management requirements until after deployment and that can lead to problems.
+Many agencies don’t think about, or discover, many of these program management requirements until after deployment and that can lead to problems.
 These administrative program management requirements will come under scrutiny when the agency experiences a controversial incident.
 Failure to anticipate these requirements and implement effective administrative process can lead to operational and liability disasters for the agency.
 This seminar covers the processes needed to ensure program success and improvement over time.
-Topics include:

 • Operational and training feedback loops